ifperalta/UserServices/README.md

 # UserServices

-Java microservices that will authenticate using using 0Auth.
+Java microservices with Spring Boot

+Implementation of OAuth 2.0 and Java microservice.
+This is a working microservice using auth0 that will connect to Github as Authorization Provider.